zhoufanyi/SI507-Project5/README.md

 * Edit `SI507project5_tests.py` with unit tests for the project you plan.
 Don't change the name of this file.
 There should be at **least 2 sublclasses of `unittest.TestCase`**, at least **10 total test methods** (consider what you need to test!), at least one use of the **setUp** and **tearDown** test methods (they actually must be relied upon for tests to run properly), and each of the test methods you write must be **good tests** (meaning they are non-trivial: they won't *always pass* -- or *always fail*, they will catch semantic errors -- not just syntax errors).

 * You should include a `requirements.txt` file in your repository with the requirements for whatever virtual environment you use for this project.
 Perhaps it will require very little, perhaps you'll choose to use a complex client library and it will require a lot! **Points here will be allocated based upon whether you have included a reasonable `requirements.txt` file.
-You should *not* commit your virtual environment itself.**
+You should *not* commit your virtual environment itself.** HINT: It will probably be useful to commit a `.gitignore` file in order to avoid committing all the files that are part of your virtual environment!

 * Edit `SI507project5_code.py` as follows: